Multiplier bootstrap of tail copulas with applications: Multiplier bootstrap approximation

 and

 where

 denotes the set of all Lipschitz-continuous functions bounded by $1$.
-The subscript $\xi$ in the expectations indicates conditional expectation over the weights $\xi=(\xi_1,\dots,\xi_n)$ given the data and $h(G_n)^*$ and $ h(G_n)_*$ denote measurable majorants and minorants with respect to the joint data, including the weights $\xi$.
-The condition (\ref{BL}) is motivated by the metrization of weak convergence by the bounded Lipschitz-metric, see e.g. Theorem 1.12.4 in \cite{vandervaart1998}.
-The following result shows that the process \eqref{eq:atildem} provides a valid bootstrap approximation of the process defined in \eqref{eq:atilde}.
+The subscript $\xi$ in the expectations indicates conditional expectation over the weights $\xi=(\xi_1,\ldots,\xi_n)$ given the data, and $h(G_n)^*$ and $ h(G_n)_*$ denote measurable majorants and minorants with respect to the joint data, including the weights $\xi$.
+The condition (\ref {BL}) is motivated by the metrization of weak convergence by the bounded Lipschitz metric (see, e.g., Theorem 1.12.4 in {V}an~der Vaart \cite{vandervaart1998}).
+The following result shows that the process \eqref{eq:atildem} provides a valid bootstrap approximation of the process defined in \eqref{eq:atilde}. \begin{theorem} If $\ltc\not\equiv0$ and the second-order condition \eqref{secornew} holds with $\sqrt{k}A(n/k)\rightarrow0 $, $k=k(n)\rightarrow\infty$ and $k=\mathrm{o}(n)$ we have, as $n$ tends to infinity,